-Many travel-related blogs and website scorn ¨canned¨ packaged, tourist experiences like resorts, cruises, and amusement parks.
+Many travel-related blogs and websites scorn ¨canned¨ packaged, tourist experiences like resorts, cruises, and amusement parks.

 Yet.
 I spent eight months (out of four and a half years) enjoying these ¨inauthentic¨ experiences.
 I would not trade these experiences for something more ¨authentic¨.

-After spending months enjoying more ¨authentic¨ experiences, going to resorts, cruises, and amusement park felt like a small vacation and was a lot of fun.
+After spending months enjoying more ¨authentic¨ experiences (like learning vacations and volunteering), going to resorts, cruises, and amusement parks felt like a short vacation and was a lot of fun.
 I:

 The only real problems with these ¨inauthentic¨ experiences are:

 - They cost twice as much per day as more ¨authentic¨travel experiences.

 - After a week, I get tired of all the noise, crowds, and spectacle.

 My Favorite Resorts, Festival and Amusement Park Experiences

 Some of my favorite packaged tourist experiences include:

 - Spending five days on the Las Vegas strip seeing shows, visiting casinos and hotels, and eating great meals.
 (I love the food and decoration of the Bellagio resorts).